 The Records Retention Schedule, known as the RRS, provides information on the location of records, how long records must be kept before they are destroyed, confidentiality of records, and whether records are considered vital to the institution.
-Each state agency must submit a revised Records Retention Schedule every three years.
-The next UTHSC revision is due September 2009.
+Each state agency must submit a revised Records Retention Schedule every five years.
+The next UTHSC revision is due July 2018 although yearly amendments are also submitted.
 To facilitate this process, each UTHSC department is requested to appoint a Records Management Representative (RMR) who will work with Library staff to revise their department’s records in the RRS.

 Do I need permission to destroy records listed on the Records Retention Schedule?

-You may dispose of records on the schedule following their approved retention period without asking permission of the Records Management Officer (Anne Comeaux) or of the Texas State Library and Archives Commission.
-You do need to keep a Disposition Log listing all the records you dispose of, have the log signed by your departmental Records Management Representative, and send this log immediately to the UTHSC Records Management Officer.
+A departmental Records Management Representative (RMR) who has taken the required records management training may dispose of records listed on the Records Retention Schedule following their approved retention period without asking permission of the Records Management Officer or of the Texas State Library and Archives Commission.
+A Disposition Log listing all the records disposed of and signed by the departmental Records Management Representative must be sent immediately to the UTHSC Records Management Officer.

 May records not listed on the Records Retention Schedule be destroyed?

 Some records, such as phone messages, fall under the general category of Transitory Information and may be discarded after they have fulfilled their purpose.
 Transitory records are records of temporary usefulness that are not an integral part of a records series of the University, that are not regularly filed within the University’s record keeping system, and that are required only for a limited period of time for the completion of an action by an official or employee of the University or in the preparation of an on-going records series.
 Transitory records are not essential to the fulfillment of statutory obligations or to the documentation of University functions.